tigellus/Markdown/2. Review on Respiratory System & Resources/06. Arterial Blood Gasses/Arterial Blood Gasses.md

 [embed](https://www.youtube.com/watch?v=rjrzZiprg04&list=PLZS9jYlFdlUDTGXMa5Q5xnN2S52RfwZUG&index=7)

+# ~Question 21
+A 10 year old male was rushed to the hospital due to vomiting and a decreased level of consciousness.
+The patient displays fast and deep respirations (Kussmaul breathing).
+The patient is lethargic and irritable in response to stimulation.
+He appears to be dehydrated—his eyes are sunken and mucous membranes are dry—and he has a two week history of polydipsia, polyuria, and weight loss.
+ABG results are: pH 7.1, PaO2 90 mm Hg, PaCO2 23 mm Hg, and HCO3 12 mmol/L.
+Which best reflects this patient's acid base disturbance?

+[WRONG] Uncompensated respiratory acidosis
+[WRONG] Fully compensated metabolic acidosis
+[WRONG] Mixed acidosis
+[RIGHT] Partially compensated metabolic acidosis

+* Considering the age of this patient as well as his accompanying symptoms, the most likely cause is diabetic ketoacidosis.
+Kussmaul breathing demonstrates the patient's respiratory system attempting to compensate for the acidosis.

 # Acid Base Terminology

 * Arterial Blood Gas (ABG): Used to assess acid base balance of the arterial blood